tonylukasavage/tonylukasavage.github.com/source/_posts/2014-05-29-custom-assertions-in-should-dot-js.markdown

 published: false
 ---

-[should.js](https://github.com/visionmedia/should.js/) is my assertion library of choice when unit testing my [node.js](http://nodejs.org/) and [Titanium](http://www.appcelerator.com/titanium/) projects, for a few reasons:
+[should.js][] is my assertion library of choice when unit testing my [node.js][] and [Titanium][] projects, for a few reasons:

-1. Works flawlessly with [mocha](http://visionmedia.github.io/mocha/).
-Not a surprise since they have the same [author](https://github.com/visionmedia).
+1. Works flawlessly with [mocha][].
+Not a surprise since they have the same [author][tj].
 2. Works in node.js, browser, and Titanium.
-3. Extremely readable and <span style="color:#a00;font-weight:bold;">expressive</span>.
+3. Extremely readable and <span class="readme">expressive</span>.
 4. Extendable to be even better at #3, if you know how.

 Here I'd like to explain exactly how you can do #4.
-Let's take a simple case.
+I was originally inspired by [this post][inspiration], but the method therein made available only a small subset of should.js's assertion functionality.
+To quote Freddy Mercury, **_♫ I want it all, and I want it now. ♫_**

+## Test Case

 Let's say you have a configuration file that must abide by this format:

 ### config.json
 {% codeblock lang:javascript %}